vunhatchuong/python-setup-template/README.md

 ## Usage

-Make a copy of `.env.template` an change it to `.env` with appropriate informations.
+Make a copy of `.env.template` an change it to `.env` with appropriate information.

 ```bash
 python main.py